yandex-cloud/docs/en/data-transfer/security/index.md

 ## Roles required {#required-roles}

-{% if audience != "internal" %}

 To use the service, you need the [role](../../iam/concepts/access-control/roles.md) of `editor` or higher to the folder that projects are being created in.
 With the `viewer` role, you can only view the list of projects and the contents of files that were downloaded.

-{% else %}

-To use the service, you need the role of `editor` or higher to the folder that projects are being created in.
-With the `viewer` role, you can only view the list of projects and the contents of files that were downloaded.

-{% endif %}

 You can always assign a role granting more permissions than the role specified.
 For example, assign the `admin` role instead of `editor`.

-{% if audience != "internal" %}

 ## What's next {#whats-next}